 The following information is based upon frequently asked questions.
 We hope it will help you prepare for the upcoming school year.

 Health care services are available to Taylor University students at the Health Center located at 1809 South Main Street which is across the street from the main entrance to campus.
-The Health Center’s hours of operation are M - F 9 a.m. – 5 p.m.
+The Health Center’s hours of operation are M - F 9 a.m. -- 5 p.m.
 Students can schedule appointments by calling 765-660-7520; walk-ins are also accepted.

 The entire Student Development staff at Taylor is dedicated to meeting the needs of students, whether those needs are physical, spiritual, social, or academic.
-If you have questions, or if your student has a problem, you may call their residence hall director, the Dean of Students (Dr. Skip Trudeau, 765-998-5368) or the Associate Deans of Students (Steve Morley, ext.
-85344; Drew Moser, ext.
-85384; Steve Austin, ext.
-85305; Campus Pastor Randy Gruendyke, ext.
-85360).
+If you have questions, or if your student has a problem, you may call their residence hall director or the Dean of Students at 765-998-5344.
 In the event of a serious problem, the school will notify you.

-If you are unable to reach your student for an emergency, call Campus Police at 765.998.5555.
+If you are unable to reach your student for an emergency, call Campus Police at 765-998-5555.
 This number is monitored 24 hours a day by an officer.
 They will then be able to notify your student’s hall director who will, in turn, contact the student.

 In August, prior to arrival on campus for the fall semester, new students are assigned to academic faculty advisors in their chosen field of study.
 Students may view advisor assignments via TOWER using the Taylor portal.
 Students are encouraged to attend departmental information meetings during Welcome Weekend where (1) they are introduced to departmental faculty and staff; (2) information is shared about academic programs within the department; and (3) curriculum requirements are described for each academic program.

 In the fall, students will assume the primary responsibility for meeting with their academic advisors to develop and schedule their semester-by-semester courses needed to graduate within their chosen majors.
 For any advising questions, contact the Academic Advising office.